This is an interesting topic and one of the questions I often ask.

 1. Uneven terrain

 Uneven terrain can also be a downside to exercising outdoors.
-If your stability muscles are weak and you go running on some very technical terrains you might injure yourself.
+You might injure yourself if your stability muscles are weak and you run on technical terrains.

-I recommend having a Personal Trainer who specialises in outdoors training to teach you and introduce you to outdoors exercising.
-Not a gym personal trainer who takes gym equipment outdoors, that’s not going to be of use for you.
+I recommend having a Personal Trainer who specialises in outdoor training to teach you and introduce you to outdoor exercising.
+Not a gym personal trainer who takes gym equipment outdoors; that won’t be useful to you.

-Uneven terrain requires a certain level of skill, focus and, what I call, Body Mastery.
+Uneven terrain requires a certain level of skill and focus, which I call body mastery.

-If you run through the forest and lose focus for a moment chances are you will find yourself face down in the mud.
+If you run through the forest and lose focus momentarily, you will likely find yourself face down in the mud.

 2. Out of the comfort zone

-If you stay in your comfort zone you will never grow.
-And if you never grow than what you are doing is wasting your time, money and energy.
+If you stay in your comfort zone, you will never grow.
+And if you never grow, what you do will waste your time, money, and energy.

-If you feel you are not strong enough, then it is time to take the challenges nature throws at you and become strong, physically, mentally and emotionally.
+If you feel you are not strong enough, it is time to take nature’s challenges and become physically, mentally and emotionally strong.

-Exercising outdoors, at any time of day and night, can be dangerous these days.
-So one need to be very aware of ones surroundings.
+Exercising outdoors at any time of day or night can be dangerous these days.
+So, one needs to be very aware of one’s surroundings.
 Be vigilant.

 4. Pollution

 Another danger in today’s society is pollution.
-No need for me to talk too much about that.
+There’s no need for me to talk too much about that.
 This is a good reason to stay indoors sometimes.

 5. Cold, dirty and wet